How Much Sun Do Tomato Plants Need at Different Stages of Growth?

 Issues With Too Much Sun

 Being tropical plants, they do well under temperatures of 90°F (32°C) in the day and under 75°F (24°C) in the night.
 Anything above these temperatures results in stress.
+A common question asked is whether tomatoes can get too much sun.
+There's no such thing as too much sun, provided the plant receives sufficient water and is in a stable ecosystem, but when things are out of balance or when the flowers and fruit are not protected, too much sun can be detrimental.

 As discussed above, one of the problems you could face is sunscald.
 It is an issue where the part of the fruit constantly exposed to the sun develops a region of discoloration.
 This region hardens and can in many cases begin to rot.
 As we now know, shade and proper pruning techniques help prevent this issue.